WGSS 650: Service Learning in Women, Gender & Sexuality Studies

-Service Learning allows students to apply theories and information gained in WGSS and related courses in community work settings.
+Service Learning allows students to apply theories and information gained from their courses in community work settings.
 It should not duplicate any other regularly available course.
 It should include both an academic and a service component.
 Students do not get paid for providing this service to the community.
-The WGSS Dept will provide a contract that the student, faculty member, and community contact will review prior to beginning the student's service.

 Before the Semester Starts